q&a page 7

 327) Q: I was wondering if it is permissible to make a bracha when hearing thunder, even without seeing lightning?
 Are the two brachos dependent on one another?

 If the thunder was heard and the lightning was seen simultaneously, one Bracha of Osei Ma’aseh Beraishis is recited on both.
 If the Bracha of Shekocho U’Gevuraso was recited on both, you are also Yotzei.
-(Mishna Berura Siman 227:5)
+(See Mishna Berura Siman 227:5)

 328) Q:Can you use hot or warm water to wash your hands & face during the 9 days?

-A: The minimum for Hashem is “Adon HaKol- master of everything” and if possible to also think “Haya Hoveh and Yihyeh- was, is and will always be”.
+A: The minimum for Hashem is “Adon HaKol - Master of everything” and if possible to also think “Haya, Hoveh and Yihyeh - [Hashem] Was, Is and Will always be”.

 This is most important by Shema and the first Bracha of Shemona Esrei, but should ideally be done by all Brachos.

-There is an opinion of the Aishel Avrohom and the Ben Ish Chai that the first time every day when Hashem’s name is uttered you should have in mind that for the rest of the day whenever I say this name the Kavanah should mean what I am thinking now!
-This is indeed a leniency, but it is at least a way to make it doable for many people.
+There is an opinion of the Aishel Avrohom and the Ben Ish Chai that the first time every day when Hashem’s name is uttered you should have in mind that for the rest of the day whenever you say this name the Kavanah should mean what you are thinking then!
+This won't work for Shema and for the first bracha of Shemona esrei, but for the rest of the sheimos Hashem, it can work to some degree.
+This is indeed a leniency, but it is at least a way to make it doable for many people who otherwise cannot manage to have the proper kavanah when reciting Hashem's name.
+Some Siddurim that I've seen have a nusach before shacharis where this thought can be verbalized ( see the text below).
+It's definitely a good idea.
+(See Halichis Shlomo; Tefilah Perek 1:3 and Dvar Halacha 4 for more about this concept)

 330) Q: Is there any significance to saying “Zecher Tzaddik L’vracha” or “Alav/Aleha HaShalom”?
 Does it to anything to the neshama?
 Are we obligated to say that?

-The “3″ times we repeat each verse of the shalom Aleichem are symbolic of the “3″ things above that each jewish home should have prepared in honor of the holy shabbos day.
-(Based on the writings of the Ya’avetz in his siddur)
+The “3″ times we repeat each verse of the Shalom Aleichem are symbolic of the “3″ aforementioned things that each Jewish home should have prepared in honor of the holy shabbos day.
+(Based on the writings of Rav Yaakov Emdn Zatzal in his siddur)

 333)Q: Must children also wear non leather shoes on Tisha B’Av?